How to Use AI to Write a Resume That Actually Gets Interviews

 • Letting AI invent metrics: the screen call ends the moment you cannot defend a number; recruiters can smell an inflated bullet from the second sentence.

-• Keyword-stuffing for ATS: most modern ATS systems weight context now, not raw keyword count; stuffing reads as suspect to both the filter and the human.
+• Keyword-stuffing for ATS: modern parsers weight where and how a keyword appears, not raw count; a term buried in white text or a skills dump reads as suspect to both the filter and the human reviewer.
+Put the keyword inside a real sentence.

 • Pasting the same resume to every company: the JD-tailored version takes 5 minutes; the cost of not doing it is ~3x more applications for the same callbacks.